lewagon/dotfiles/01-Ruby/05-Regular-Expressions/README.md

 #### `04-Word-frequency`

-A challenge using Regexp to extract data from a text and compute the most frequent words in a given text (the Bible, Obama's inaugural address, etc..).
+A challenge using Regexp to extract data from a text and compute the most frequent words in a given text (the Bible, Obama's inaugural address, etc.).
 You will have to filter stop-words like ("a", "the", "is"..) who will spoil your algorithm otherwise.